Grants Awarded

 Phase I $90,000 (2021) - To lead a healthcare sector workforce development collaborative initiative with Cleveland Clinic, Neighborhood Family Practice and Recovery Resources.
 Funding will be used to explore establishing and designing a pipeline of training programs related to addressing the needs, opportunities and barriers associated with developing a diverse, entry-level and/or non-licensed workforce.

-Funders Collaborative on COVID Recovery (FCCR) – Phase III $25,000
+Funders Collaborative on COVID Recovery (FCCR) – Phase III $25,000 (2022)

-Building on the work of Phases I and II, the Greater Cleveland COVID-19 Rapid Response Fund is now the Funders Collaborative on Covid Recovery.
+Building on the work of Phase II, the Greater Cleveland COVID-19 Rapid Response Fund is now the Funders Collaborative on Covid Recovery.
 Phase III efforts shift focus with collective philanthropic resources to increase vaccine access and uptake, address homelessness, advocate for long-term policy change that promotes economic well-being and equity, support grassroots advocacy efforts, and build resilience in the nonprofit community with Three Arches Foundation’s contribution receiving geographic priority towards efforts that directly impact people in Lakewood and surrounding communities.

-Greater Cleveland COVID-19 Rapid Response Fund (RRF) – Phase II $25,000
+Greater Cleveland COVID-19 Rapid Response Fund (RRF) – Phase II $25,000 (2021)

 Continued funding and participation in the collective philanthropic journey to support the emerging needs of the community and decrease the spread of COVID-19.
 Phase two proactive and reactive efforts focus on building broader collaboration to address issues related to COVID-19, structural racism, and economic well-being and mobility with Three Arches Foundation’s contribution receiving geographic priority towards efforts that directly impacted people in Lakewood and surrounding communities.